Getting pregnant is a very complex process and needs many factors to line up just right – it’s not just about having sex.

 An egg can be fertilised for about 12-24 hours after it's released.
 You're most likely to get pregnant if you have sex within a day or so of ovulation.

 Try not to get too stressed about falling pregnant.
-Having unprotected sex every couple of days is the best way to make sure there is always a good supply of sperm to fertilise the egg when it's released.
+Having unprotected sex every couple of days around the time of ovulation is the best way to make sure there is always a good supply of sperm to fertilise the egg when it's released.

 Many factors can affect your chances of falling pregnant.
 These include your age and your partner's age, your lifestyle, your weight, whether either of you has a chronic illness, and how often you have sex.